hmcts/finrem-ccd-definitions/README.md

 ## Convert JSON to Excel

+Depending on if you want the generated Excel to be for the Consented or Contested Journeys - add the appropriate journey to the end of the command.

 ### For all environments

+`yarn generate-excel-all-consented` to generate excel configs for all environments (Demo, AAT and Prod) for consented journey

-`yarn generate-excel-all` to generate excel configs for all environments (Demo, AAT and Prod)
+`yarn generate-excel-all-contested` to generate excel configs for all environments (Demo, AAT and Prod) for contested journey

-The generated excel files will be in `defintions/consented/xlsx`
+The generated excel files will be in `defintions/consented/xlsx` or `defintions/contested/xlsx` respectively.

 ### For a specific environment